shoui520/shoui520.github.io/docs/faq.md

 ### Hey shoui, so I know the method you describe is better than what I’m doing right now but can you please give me permission to carry on doing my own method?
 Don’t care.
 It’s your Japanese, not mine.
 ### Best anki settings???
 I don’t know.
-But I use Mary's with 10 cards per day.
+But I use QM's with 10 cards per day.
 [[Link]](https://animecards.site/ankisetup/)
 ### When should I start using Anki?
 You can start to use Anki whenever you want actually, you can even learn the kana with it.
 However I recommend you start using Anki when you already have a grasp of the kana and basic grammar, after that you can download and start working on the Tango Anki decks.
 (Mining comes after)